EternityForest/pavillion/pavillion.md

 <Newline terminated UTF8 target> <Newline terminated UTF8 name> <Binary payload>

 #### 2: Message Acknowledge
-Represents an acknowledgement of an `01 reliable message` packet.
+Represents an acknowledgement of an `01 reliable message` packet, or another message type that expects acknowledgement.
 Data is the message counter for that packet.

 #### 3: Unreliable Message